awesomefroggy29/Sound-space-custom-maps/README.md

 for any of the songs to work, you are going to need to download the song that comes with.

-step 1: get sound space quantum editor if you havn't already
+step 1: get sound space quantum editor if you havn't already from here: https://github.com/David20122/Sound-Space-Quantum-Editor

 step 2: get sound space + from here:https://github.com/David20122/sound-space-plus